Poldark (2015 TV series): Plot overview

-In 1783 Captain Ross Vennor Poldark returns from the American War of Independence to his home of Nampara in Cornwall after three years in the army.
+In 1783 Captain Ross Vennor Poldark returns from the American Revolutionary War to his home of Nampara in Cornwall after three years in the army.
 Upon his return home, he discovers his father Joshua has died, his estate is in ruins and in considerable debt, and his childhood sweetheart Elizabeth is engaged to his cousin Francis.

 He meets a young woman called Demelza Carne at Truro market and hires her as a scullery maid but they fall in love and marry in 1787.

 Throughout the five series, the story continues to follow the lives of Ross and Demelza, Elizabeth and Francis and George Warleggan while they deal with their marriages, lost loves, death, the birth of their children and war.